ThomasCode92/dotfiles/README.md

 #### Password Manager Setup 🔐🗝️

+A _password manager_, called [`pass`](https://www.passwordstore.org/), will be used to manage encrypted passwords and API keys.
+These will be stored in a local directory at `~/.password-store`.
+The password store will be initialized during `chezmoi init`, but GPG keys must be imported beforehand.
-Create a folder `backup-keys` in the home directory to store GPG keys.
-Past the private and public keys as `private-key.asc` and `public-key.asc`, respectively.
-Then, import these keys into the GPG keyring with the following commands:
+To handle GPG keys, create a `backup-keys` folder in the directory.
+Save the private and public keys as `private-key.asc` and `public-key.asc`, respectively.
+Then, import the keys into your GPG keyring using the following commands:

 ```bash
 # Import GPG keys